j2labs/brubeck/docs/DESIGN.md

 Brubeck processes and responds to messages sent from Mongrel2.
 By splitting the processing into a pipeline of lightweight [coroutines](http://en.wikipedia.org/wiki/Coroutine), Brubeck can handle a large number of tasks simultaneously.
 Many more tasks than tradition OS threads allow.

-Veteran Python hackers can probably skip past the dependencies section.

-Please keep reading if you're unfamiliar with ZeroMQ, Eventlet, Mongrel2 or DictShield for a brief introduction to each.

 ## Goals

 * __Be Fast__: Brubeck is currently very fast.
 We intend to keep it that way.